pedrocontreras/mcda/README.md

-# mcda
+#  Multicriteria decision analysis with clustering

- mcda with clustering
+ In this repository we test MCDA methods with different clustering techniques.